contractcops/auditingroadmap/Common Attack Vectors/Reentrancy Attacks__.md

 3. In the fallback function in the Attack contract again invokes the withdraw function
 4. Repeat that process until the balance of the EtherStore is equal >= 1 ether.

+Prevention
+-

+Always use *checks-effects-interactions pattern* or use mutex mechanism but keep in mind that using such mechanism, you have to be aware that such solution doesn't prevent Cross function reentrancy.

 Cross function reentrancy
 -